10 Things to Know Before Biking Death Road in Bolivia

 3. You Have To Pay An Entrance Fee

-After the first leg, you arrive at the official entry point and this is where you pay the additional 25 bs per person to cycle the Death Road.
+After the first leg, you arrive at the official entry point.

-Once everyone has paid up, the group are asked if they want to cycle uphill, with altitude against them, or take the bus to the start of the route.
-A unanimous vote for the bus!
+Once everyone has paid up, the group is asked if they want to cycle uphill, with altitude against them, or take the bus to the start of the route.
+It was a unanimous vote for the bus!

 Death Road Bolivia South America